apalmm/apalmm/README.md

 ### :space_invader: About me

 :smiley: Hi there, I am Aidan Palmer!
-I am an aspiring software developer (specializing in computer graphics) currently pursuing my Bachelors in Computer Science and Cognitive Science from Yale University!
+I am an aspiring software developer (specializing in full stack web dev and computer graphics 🙏) currently pursuing my Bachelors in Computer Science and Cognitive Science from Yale University!

 <!--